 The Blood Service has collected and periodically presented data about detected infections in Australian blood donors since its establishment in 1996.
 In 2011, a review of available data pertaining to TTIs in Australia was jointly produced by the Australian Red Cross Blood Service and the Surveillance and Evaluation Program for Public Health at the Kirby Institute.
 This was the first, of what have now been established as annual reports that summarise data and trends for detected infections among Australian blood donors.
 The 2011 report included data for the period of 2005-2010 and demonstrated an overall reduction in prevalence of TTIs by almost 30% over the six years.
-Subsequently four annual surveillance reports have now been published.
+Subsequently three annual surveillance reports have now been published focusing on data from 2011 (published in 2012), 2012 (published in 2013), and 2013 (the current report).
 While these focus on data from the current year they also assess for trends against the previously published data.
 Data on malaria testing and surveillance activity for emerging infections were also included from the 2011 report.
-Consistent with previous years, both the prevalence of TTIs in Australian blood donors generally remained low in 2014, with a steady or declining trend for most infections except active syphilis.
-Infected first time donors in 2014 mostly had undiagnosed prevalent infections but we continued to identify a small number of recently acquired (incident) infections among repeat donors.
+Consistent with previous years, both the prevalence and incidence of TTIs in Australian blood donors generally remained low in 2013, with a steady or declining trend for most infections except active syphilis.
+Notably though, both the numbers and rates of incidence for HBV, HCV and HIV has slightly increased in 2013 compared to 2012.
+Infected first time donors in 2013 mostly had undiagnosed prevalent infections but we continued to identify a small number of recently acquired (incident) infections among repeat donors.

-This is the fifth annual surveillance report that analyses data from the national surveillance system for blood donors maintained electronically by the Blood Service.
+This is the fourth annual surveillance report that analyses data from the national surveillance system for blood donors maintained electronically by the Blood Service.
 The analysis of the previous report is extended to accommodate the most recent available data pertaining to the presence of TTIs among Australian blood donors.
 The report aims to inform further revision and evaluation of donor education/selection guidelines and donation testing algorithms in Australia.
 Finally, the residual risk estimates provide an important tool particularly for clinical stakeholders involved in patient consent for transfusion.

-Busch MP, Glynn SA, Stramer SL, Strong DM, Caglioti S, Wright DJ, et al. A new strategy for estimating risks of transfusion-transmitted viral infections based on rates of detection of recently infected donors.
+1 Busch MP, Glynn SA, Stramer SL, Strong DM, Caglioti S, Wright DJ, et al. A new strategy for estimating risks of transfusion-transmitted viral infections based on rates of detection of recently infected donors.
 Transfusion.
 2005; 45(2):254-64.

-Kleinman SH, Busch MP.
+2 Kleinman SH, Busch MP.
 Assessing the impact of HBV NAT on window period reduction and residual risk.
 Journal of Clinical Virology.
 2006;36, Supplement 1(0):S23-S9.